Gibberlings3/Morpheus562-s-Kitpack/README.md

 - Each successful hit has a 25% chance of bestowing a -10% cumulative reduction in the target's physical damage resistance that lasts for 4 rounds.
 - 4th Level: May use Sunder ability once per day and gains an additional use every 4 levels thereafter.

-SUNDER: The Shield Breaker sunders the earth before <PRO_HIMHER> striking all enemies within a 15-ft. radius.
+SUNDER: The Shield Breaker sunders the earth before him striking all enemies within a 15-ft. radius.
 Enemies struck will receive 2d4 crushing damage, -25% reduction in physical damage resistance for 5 rounds, and falls to the ground for 3 seconds.
 A successful Saving Throw vs. Spell with a -4 penalty negates the fall.

 NOTE: The reduction in physical damage resistance is not stackable with multiple uses of Sunder.